nickr01/js8wait/README.md

 Intended params:

-JS8 frame modulus as per speeds: 30, 15,
+JS8 frame modulus calc from speeds: /S:30 /N:15 /F:? /T:?

 Manual Offset in +-0.1 secs

 Auto offset calc from timestamp in BWF header of an arbitrary WAV file.
 Default 0 if no file.

-Manual and Auto offsets are additive.
+Manual and Auto offsets are additive to allow compensation for example for start delay in command line player that might follow.